Cotton is a natural fibre and the most used textile fibre in the world. It is currently grown in more than 100 countries.

 It's expected that 80% of future cotton farming in the NT will use rain-fed cropping systems.

 The remaining 20% will likely be supplemented by irrigation where adequate water resources are already allocated and matched to suited soils.

 Cotton trials are being carried out at the Katherine Research Station.

 These trials are growing Bollgard3 cotton and use modern agriculture science and technology.

 Combined, these methods greatly reduce the use of chemicals and water.

-Find out more about the cotton trials on the Department of Primary, Industry and Resources (DPIR) website.
+Find out more about the cotton trials on the Department of Industry, Tourism and Trade website.

 Share this page: